elboaf/Mooncaller/README.md

 ts | unit | hp% | pressure | rejuvRank | rgRank | liveAggro | aggroScore | action | spellRank | healingPower | missingHP | isTank
 ```

 `/mcexport` writes the buffer to `MooncallerLog.txt` (requires SuperWoW).
 Buffer holds up to 500 entries, drops oldest when full.
+Log is also auto-exported at the end of each combat encounter if logging is active.

 ---